Zhang-Koda/Detecting_subsurface_MHWs/README.md

 The package structure is outlined as follows:

 GSVC Model: Estimate subsurface temperature anomaly (T') using the GSVC model (implemented in GSVC.py).
-We strongly encourage using MPI parallelization to run this model.
+We strongly encourage to use MPI parallelization to run this model.
 Subsequently, pointwise MHWs are detected following the methodology of Hobday et al., 2016 (https://github.com/ZijieZhaoMMHW/m_mhw1.0/detect.m).

 CNN_cla Model: Directly detect subsurface MHWs using the CNN_cla model, which generates a binary output (implemented in CNN_cla.py).